Electrostat-Lab/Clean-Code/chaptertwo/Chapter 2.md

-Finally, we finishes our work by using the `final` keyword with the non- changing variables and objects, this tells readers our intention about these variables and objects that we are not going to reassign them.
+Finally, we finishes our work by using the `final` keyword with the non- changing variables and objects, this tells our readers our intention about these variables and objects that we are not going to reassign them.